n-ae/confytome/packages/swagger/README.md

 npx @confytome/swagger --spec ./path/to/existing-spec.json
 ```

-#### Large file size (~1.9MB)

-The generated HTML file includes the complete Swagger UI bundle for offline usage.
+#### Large file size (~1.9MB)\nThe generated HTML file includes the complete Swagger UI bundle for offline usage.
 This is intentional for self-contained documentation.

 ## 🌟 Part of confytome Ecosystem